benbossc/R-dplyr-tidyr/README.md

 ## Q3

-Which country and associated year has the shortest life expectacy?
-Which country and associated has the longest life expectancy?
+Which European country and associated year has the shortest life expectacy?
+Which European country and associated has the longest life expectancy?

 ## Q4

-Filter to only include years 1990-1999.
-Creates a new variable totalAvgLifeExp that is the cumulative average life expectancy.
-Summarizes the cumulative average cost of attendance by continent using the mean, median, and 90th percentile.
+Filter to only include years 1990-2010.
+Creates a new variable totalAvgLifeExp, grouped by continents, that includes: cumulative (as in, representative of 1990-2010) average life expectancy.

 # Other Sources
 • <a href="https://r4ds.had.co.nz/">R for Data Science</a>